microsoft/vscode-wiki/Virtual-Workspaces.md

 When an extension can partially work with virtual workspaces, then it should define `"virtualWorkspaces": true` but it should disable the features that are not supported in a virtual workspace.

+Until extensions have adopted the new capability, we came up with an internal list of extensions that we think should be disabled in virtual workspaces.
+The list can be found [here](https://github.com/microsoft/vscode/issues/122836).

+But of course, extension authors are in better position to make this decision.
+Once a extension has adopted the capability, we will remove the extension from the list.

 ## Disable functionality when a virtual workspace is opened

 ### Disable command and view contributions